yangl1996/nesthub/README.md

 ## How to set it up

-1. Go to https://console.nest.google.com/device-access to register for the SDM API.
-You need to pay a one-time fee of $5 to Google in this step.
+1. Go to Google's [Smart Device Access page](https://console.nest.google.com/device-access) to register for the SDM API.
+You need to pay an one-time fee of $5 to Google in this step.
 2. Create a Google Cloud Platform project in Google Cloud Console.
 3. Create an OAuth 2.0 client.
    1. Go to https://console.cloud.google.com/apis/credentials, click "CREATE CREDENTIALS" and choose OAuth Client ID.